Posted in Blogging Marin on Monday, February 3, 2020 by MCVB Staff

 You’re in for a wild ride at Wildfox Restaurant, so strap on your seatbelt.
 The menu is as decadent as the ingredients on your plate.
 Serving up American comfort food with a twist, every dish is packed with flavor.
 Start off with a shared plate like the finger chicken potstickers or tempura calamari before indulging in filet mignon, bistro steak frites and braised beef short ribs.
 To up the romance factor, dine on the outdoor patio.

-Get inspired with a night of gallery hopping as part of San Rafael’s Art Works Downtown.
-The galleries are open to the public Tuesdays through Saturdays, 10 a.m. to 5 p.m., but on every second Friday of the month the spaces stay open after hours for an evening of wine, cheese and chats.
-Mix and mingle with fellow art lovers and maybe even meet one of the featured artists.
-Stay for the live music or wander to a nearby restaurant for dinner.
+Get inspired by a night of gallery hopping as part of San Rafael’s Art Works Downtown.
+The galleries are open to the public Tuesdays through Saturdays, 10 a.m. to 5 p.m., but on every second Friday of the month (5 p.m. to 8 p.m.) the spaces stay open after hours for an evening of art admiration, wine and live music.
+Mix and mingle with fellow art lovers and maybe even meet one of the featured artists!
+Afterward, wander over to one of the many local restaurants.

 Up for a road trip?
 Take a scenic drive along the Sonoma Marin Cheese Trail.
 Either follow the suggested route or carve out your own itinerary.
 Remember to plan ahead, as several of the cheese farms are appointment-only.
 That said, there are plenty of farms open to the public, no reservation needed.
 Swing by Bohemian Creamery to meet some of Lisa Gottreich’s Alpine dairy goats or stop at Bravo Farms for some fresh cheddar.

 When you’re all wined out, head to Heidrun Meadery, a facility that creates naturally sparkling varietal meads using the traditional French méthode champenoise.
-The tasting room is open every day except Tuesday from 11 a.m. to 4 p.m. (slightly later on weekends).
-The meadery also offers hour-long tours for small groups and couples, bookable in advance.
+The tasting room is open every day from 11 a.m. to 4 p.m.
+(5 p.m. on weekends).
+The meadery also offers hour-long tours for small groups and couples, booked in advance.
 Before leaving, enjoy a glass of mead on the outdoor patio or pack a picnic.